Privacy Policy

 • for your direct care

-• where there is another legal basis or overriding public interest, or
+• where there is another legal basis or overriding public interest

 • where disclosure is required by law